What Is The Current Font Used For The NASCAR Logo?

-So what really is the font?
+So what is the font?
 Just like every other answer, this is simply an estimate.
 ITC Machine Medium is the closest possible guess as to what the font could be that is used in the NASCAR logo.
 This font was created in 1970 and released by ITC.
 The font was developed by Mr. Ronne Bonder and Mr. Tom Carnase for the ITC company.
 The font has a medium and bold option.
-Because of its use in NASCAR, ITC’s font has since become legendary.
-Due to the legendary status of ITC Machine Medium as a font, you will have to pay ITC $35 per use if it is a font that you would like to use.
+Since its use in NASCAR, ITC’s font has since become legendary.
+Due to the legendary status of ITC Machine Medium as a font, you will have to pay ITC $35 per use if it is a font you would like to use.

-The NASCAR font was created by two men, Ronne Bonder, and Tom Carnase.
+The NASCAR font was created by two men, Ronne Bonder and Tom Carnase.
 These two men worked for the ITC company at the time, and they were the ones who created ITC Machine.
-It came in two versions including the one that NASCAR uses for its font today, Machine Medium.
+It came in two versions, including the one that NASCAR uses for its font today, Machine Medium.
 The two men created the font in 1970.